 When 2 1/2" diameter disk drives were introduced, there was no commonality on external dimensions e.g. physical size, mounting locations, connector type, connector location, between vendors.

-The first use of these disk drives was in specific applications such as laptop portable computers in which space was at a premium and time to market with the latest machine was an important factor.
-System integrators worked individually with vendors to develop the packaging.
-The result was wide diversity, and with space being such a major consideration in packaging, it was not possible to replace one vendor's drive with a competitive product.
+The first use of these disk drives was in specific applications such as laptop portable computers and system integrators worked individually with vendors to develop the packaging.
+The result was wide diversity, and incompatibility.